pasqualinodipilla/Software-Computing/README.md

 The steps to follow in order to obtain the outputs are:
 -First of all open a terminal,
--go in TwitterVaccineWar_local directory (cd TwitterVaccineWar_local),
--go in ProjectSoftware&Computing directory (cd ProjectSoftware\&Computing/), go in Functions directory (cd Functions/), -run open_variables.py (python open_variables.py), -run functions.py (python functions.py),
+-go in Software-Computing directory (cd Software-Computing), -go in Functions directory (cd Functions/),
+-run open_variables.py (python open_variables.py),
+-run functions.py (python functions.py),
 -run DataForVaccineGraph.py (python DataForVaccineGraph.py),